LukaHietala/lewis-bot/README.md

 ## Usage

-First go ahead and create file called `.env`, that will hold all the base information for the bot.
+First rename the file called `.env.template` to `.env`, that will hold all the base information for the bot.
+You should keep this information private at all times.
 The file should look like this:

 ```env